Myanmar's lawyer to critics on genocide case: Everyone has right to defense

 “Your old debate about Srebrenica was not whether it happened or not, it’s not about that.
 It’s about whether the legal qualification should be crimes against humanity rather than genocide,” Schabas said.

-Defending a party accused of genocide is never going to be a popular job, said Sareta Ashraph, an international lawyer who considers the events in Myanmar a “slow-burn genocide”.
+Defending a party accused of genocide is never going to be a popular job, said Sareta Ashraph, an international lawyer who believes genocide in Myanmar is ongoing.

 “For him a genocide has to involve a substantial number of dead, he relies on body count,” she said.
 “I think he’s actually the perfect person for that case, although I disagree with his arguments.
 It’s not an absurd argument, it’s just very, very conservative on genocidal intent”.

+“What he is saying is that what is being described (in Myanmar) is crimes against humanity, not genocide,” Ashraph said.

-In 2015, Schabas was forced to resign as the head of the United Nations Commission of Inquiry on the Gaza Conflict after a complaint from Israel about his prior work for the Palestine Liberation Organisation.
+In 2015, Schabas was forced to resign as the head of the United Nations Commission of Inquiry on the Gaza Conflict after a complaint from Israel about his prior work for the Palestine Liberation Organization.

 UN Watch director Hillel Neuer said he told Schabas at the time that he “had breached his duty of impartiality as head of the UN Human Rights Council inquiry” because he had made prejudicial statements “including his call to indict Israel’s prime minister as his ‘favorite’ defendant ...”